Begin your mornings this fall with these easy Pumpkin Scones topped with a simple homemade pumpkin glaze. Perfect with a cup of coffee!

 If you’re looking to capture Autumn in a single dessert, look no further!

 I dare you to bake these Pumpkin Scones and not immediately enjoy one fresh from the oven!
 They’re absolutely full of the best cozy pumpkin flavors that we all love.
+They truly are the epitome of Autumn in every bite.

 While these scones can easily be eaten on their own, I highly recommend dipping them in the glaze.
-Besides making them look so pretty, it also adds an extra oomph of pumpkin and cinnamon spice, plus a bit of sweetness that just perfects these scones without making them too sweet.
+Besides making them look so pretty, it also adds an extra oomph of pumpkin spice, plus a bit of sweetness that just perfects these scones without making them too sweet.

 How to Make Pumpkin Scones